Canadian dollar closes higher, but shy of parity

 Canadian bond prices ended lower across the curve as the boost that higher oil prices and corporate earnings gave to equity markets spoiled investor appetite for safe haven assets like bonds.

-Helping raise the tone on equity markets were comfortably strong earnings by U.S. blue chips like Intel Corp (INTC.O: Quote) and JPMorgan Chase & Co (JPM.N: Quote), which lifted investor spirits after recent disappointments.
+Helping raise the tone on equity markets were comfortably strong earnings by U.S. blue chips like Intel Corp (INTC.O) and JPMorgan Chase & Co (JPM.N), which lifted investor spirits after recent disappointments.

 "Just getting the seesawing of risk tolerance," said Avery Shenfeld, senior economist at CIBC World Markets.
 "On days where there are earnings numbers that look a bit brighter we get a flight away from the safety of government bonds and into equities."